ttadano/alamode/docs/source/anphondir/formalism_anphon.rst

      F &= \frac{1}{N_{q}}\sum_{\boldsymbol{q},j}\left[ \frac{\hbar\omega_{\boldsymbol{q}j}}{2} + kT\log{\left( 1 - e^{-\hbar\omega_{\boldsymbol{q}j}/kT}\right)} \right].
     \end{align*}

 Here, :math:`k` is the Boltzmann constant.
-These quantities will be saved in the ``PREFIX``.thermo file.
+These quantities are saved in the ``PREFIX``.thermo file.

 When the self-consistent phonon mode (``MODE = SCPH``) is selected, the anharmonic free-energy defined by the following equation will be calculated and saved in the ``PREFIX``.scph_thermo file: